 Please note that while we do not have the staffing and resources for park rangers to provide step-on guide services or full battlefield tours for individual school groups, we do offer a number of ranger-led education programs to enhance your students' visit.
 We offer these programs year round to school groups and other youth groups.
 During a field trip a teacher or group leader may request one or two of the ranger-led programs listed below and then do the self-guided driving tour on their own.
 If you do not want to utilize the self-guided teaching materials for the battlefield tour, please consider contacting our bookstore to hire a certified guide at 301-432-4329.

 Please note, you may pick a MAXIMUM of two ranger-led educational programs.
 Due to staffing we cannot accommodate groups of fewer than 15 students or groups larger than the size stated in the following program descriptions.

 Park Rangers Present the Following Programs:

 1862: A Kid's Life

 This hands-on program will help young people learn about everyday life 150 years ago.
 This program will be presented by park rangers and volunteers.
 Children will participate in farm and household chores, play 19th Century games, and recreate a one room school environment.
 Group size: Up to 25 students.
 Time: 45 minutes.
 Grades: Recommended for grades K-3.

 Angels of the Battlefield

-During this role-playing activity students will re-create the battle of Antietam; dramatizing medical care, field hospitals, and Clara Barton's role as a nurse.
+During this role-playing activity students will re-create the aftermath of the Battle of Antietam; dramatizing medical care, field hospitals, and Clara Barton's role as a nurse.
 Students will discuss how they might feel before and during the battle, and about the care they received afterwards.
 Group size: 20 - 50 students.
 Time: 30 minutes.
 Grades 4-6.